RetroDECK/ES-DE/INSTALL-DEV.md

 There are two main ways to pass options to emulators, using _extras_ or using the _data_ URI.
 There can only be a single data URI but there can be an arbitrary amount of extras.
 To understand more about the way this works, you can read about the _putExtra()_ and and _setData()_ functions here:\
 https://developer.android.com/reference/android/content/Intent

+`%EXTRA_` - This passes an _extra_ which contains any additional information that the emulator may support.
+This is provided as a key/value pair where you define the key name following the literal %EXTRA_ string and terminate it with a % sign and then assign the value using an equal sign.
+For example %EXTRA_LIBRETRO%=puae_libretro_android.so will pass the extra named _LIBRETRO_ with its value set to _puae_libretro_android.so_.
+You can pass an unlimited number of extras and you can also use various ROM variables in combination with this as described below.

+`%EXTRAARRAY_` - Defines an array of comma-separated string values following the key name.
+Only literal strings are supported, so this can't be used in combination with any ROM variables.
+As commas are used as separator characters, you'll need to escape any comma signs that you want to include in the actual value.
+For example %EXTRAARRAY_Parameters%=pone,p\\,two,pthree will pass the extra named _Parameters_ with the three separate array entries _pone_, _p,two_ and _pthree_.

+`%EXTRABOOL_` - Sets an extra with a boolean value, i.e. true/1 or false/0.

+`%DATA%` - Sets the data URI value for the intent using an equal sign.
+This is normally combined with one of the ROM variables.

 There are three approaches to passing game ROMs to emulators by using the following variables:

 `%ROM%` - Replaced with the absolute path to the selected ROM.
 This is a traditional method to provide the game ROM and its use will likely decrease or go away completely long term as emulators move to more modern methods.